 Iterate and Release Often

-You’ve spent the last six months or more working on a major overhaul of your app.
-You’ve refreshed the UI.
-Improved the app icon.
-You’ve even added a bunch of new features and removed the crusty old stuff that no one ever uses.
+You’ve spent the last six months or more working on a major overhaul of your product.
+You’ve refreshed the interface.
+Improved the design.
+You’ve even added a bunch of new features and removed some old features people don't need anymore.
 You release it expecting universal praise.
-Instead, you're met with a barrage of angry tweets and a bunch of 1 star reviews from your once happy users.
+Instead, you're met with a barrage of negative comments and a bunch of bad reviews from your once happy users.

-It turns out most users don’t like it when an app gets drastically overhauled behind their backs.
-They launch the app to do the thing they always do, and because everything is new and different they have to stop and think.
-It adds an extra cognitive load that should’t be there.
-They are forced to relearn parts of the app they thought they already knew.
+It turns out most users don’t like it when a product gets drastically overhauled behind their backs.
+They go to use the product to do the thing they always do, and because everything is new and different, they have to stop and think.
+It adds an extra cognitive load that shouldn't be there.
+They are forced to relearn parts of the product they felt they already knew.

-There are users that love change, but they are often much less vocal than the ones you’ve upset.
-Negative feedback can really throw you off as you scramble to course correct and make your users happy again.
+Some users love change, but they are often much less vocal than the ones you’ve upset.
+Negative feedback can throw you off as you scramble to course correct and make your customers happy again.

 - Don’t change things for the sake of change

-Consistent updates gives customers as sense that the app is cared for, alive, and still being worked on.
-If you go off grid for six months developing the next big update users will assume development has stopped.
+Consistent updates give customers a sense that the product is cared for, alive, and still being worked on.
+If you go off the grid for twelve months developing the next big thing users will assume development has stopped.

 Regular, incremental updates are a win for everyone.
-Tweak and improve your app gradually.
+Tweak and improve gradually.
 Your users will love you for it.